tesselode/kira/readme.md

 For documentation on the current stable version, [click here](https://docs.rs/kira/latest/kira/).

 Kira is a backend-agnostic library to create expressive audio for games.
-Besides the common features you'd expect from an audio library, it provides parameters for smoothly adjusting properties of sounds, a flexible mixer for applying effects to audio, and a clock system for precisely timing audio events.
+It provides parameters for smoothly adjusting properties of sounds, a flexible mixer for applying effects to audio, and a clock system for precisely timing audio events.

 ## Examples